How To Show Speed Limit on Google Maps

 What About the Speed Limits?

 In 2013, Google spent about $1 billion to get Waze, the hugely popular navigation software known for its detailed road information.
 And lo and behold, about 6 months later, the features that Waze was known for started popping up in Google Maps.
-Still, there were no speed limits.
+Still, though, there were no speed limits.

 Initial tests for the speed limit feature began in 2016.
 At the time, it was only available in Rio de Janeiro and San Francisco.
-Early this year, a Google Maps update made the feature available in the U.S., U.K., and Denmark.
+Earlier this year, a Google Maps update made the feature available in the U.S., U.K., and Denmark.
 But it didn’t stop at speed limits.

 How to Enable Speed Limit